Probabilistic Measures for Biological Adaptation and Resilience: Preliminaries

-Model \eqref{eq:model} includes two sources of variability in the dynamics of $X$: for any fixed initial starting conditions $X(0)$, an infinite amount of $X(t)$ histories can be generated (each corresponding to a realization of $W$), reflecting the random/noisy nature of the differential equation itself due to aleatoric or epistemic error.
-The other source of variability is encoded in the initial conditions: To model species variability, we will assume that $X(0)$ is taken from known probability distribution $p_0 \in \R^N$.
+Model \eqref{eq:model} includes two sources of variability in the dynamics of $X$: for any fixed initial starting condition $X(0)$, an infinite amount of $X(t)$ histories can be generated (each corresponding to a realization of $W$), reflecting the random/noisy nature of the differential equation itself due to aleatoric or epistemic error.
+The other source of variability is encoded in the initial conditions: To model sub-system variability, we will assume that $X(0)$ is taken from known probability distribution $p_0 \in \R^N$.
 This aspect of the model accommodates for variability in the biological system itself ({\it e.g.}, variability in leaves of the same plant).
-More often than not, the dynamic model for how $\e$ and $\alpha$ depend on each other and evolve at the time-scales of $t$ is unknown, much slower, or not resolvable.
-However, we simply need to know how $\e$ and $\alpha$ change in time and know how these affect $F$.